yogeshhk/MicroSaaS/README.md

 The mission is to consult individuals and organizations to model, analyze, and solve problems across any domain.

 ## Vision
-Develop a portable language for modeling, analyzing, and solving problems across diverse domains through systems thinking.
+Develop a portable language for modeling, analyzing, and solving problems across diverse domains through systems thinking AI Agents.

 ### Key Features
 - **Personalized Coaching**: 1:1 coaching sessions tailored to INFJs, leveraging their unique ability to grasp complex emotional and systemic dynamics rapidly.